Kubeark/frontend-interview-exercise/README.md

 * contain a way to add new entries
 * contain a way to edit or delete entries
-* adding a new entry it should be done through a form
+* adding a new entry should be done through a form

 # Mandatory Work